Ophthalmology

 Location of services

-Most services are provided from Torbay Hospital’s Eye Clinic and Eye Surgery Unit.
+Most services are held in Torbay Hospital’s Eye Clinic and Eye Surgery Unit.

 Outpatient clinics are also held at Dawlish Hospital, Newton Abbot Hospital, Teignmouth Hospital and Totnes Hospital.